This post may contain affiliate links, which means we receive a commission on qualifying purchases, at no extra cost to you (disclosure policy).

 Ghostwriting is in high demand.
 Many companies and other content creators cannot keep up with publishing content consistently.
 They outsource this task to be able to publish it as their own.

 Finding ghostwriting jobs is easy to do on FlexJobs.
-With the amount of people looking to bring quality work to their business, you’re likely to find clients who value their partnerships with ghostwriters.
+With the number of people looking to bring quality work to their business, you’re likely to find clients who value their partnerships with ghostwriters.

 7. Write Reviews